Zinedine Ferhat: Le Havre

 On 13 June 2016, Ferhat signed for three years with French Ligue 2 club Le Havre.
 He made his debut on 29 July against Orléans playing 90 minutes.
 He scored his first goal on 3 February 2017 against Red Star.

 Ferhat finished the 2017–18 Ligue 2 season as the top assister, setting a record with 20 assists in the season.

 Nîmes

 Ferhat joined Ligue 1 club Nîmes on 3 July 2019 as a free transfer following the expiry of his contract with Le Havre.

 Alanyaspor

 On 22 July 2022, Ferhat signed for Süper Lig club Alanyaspor on a two-year contract.
 He was given the number 10 shirt.

+Angers

+On 31 August 2023, Ferhat returned to France and signed a two-year contract with Angers.

 International career

 On 24 March 2010, Ferhat was called up for the first time to the Algeria under-20 national team for the 2010 UNAF U-20 Tournament.
 On 26 March 2012, Ferhat was called up for the 2012 UNAF U-20 Tournament that was held in Algeria.
 He scored a penalty in the 27th minute against Morocco in the play-off for third place.

 Ferhat was a member of the Algeria under-20 national team at the 2013 African U-20 Championship.
 Despite Algeria failing to progress past the group stage, Ferhat's performances earned him a place in the team of the tournament.

 In November 2015, Ferhat was a member of the Algeria under-23 national team at the 2015 U-23 Africa Cup of Nations in Senegal.